Welcome to my Patrick Di Fruscia 100mm Pro essentials filter kit review

 Now priced at £326.99 +£5.- shipping totalling £331.99 it’s good value for money but if you enter discount code HAYES10 at checkout you get 10% off so it’s just £299.29 delivered to your door.

-At £299.29 for a filter holder, 2 filters, adaptor rings, a CPL and a filter wallet it’s fantastic value for money.
+At £299.29 for a filter holder, 2 filters, 2 adaptor rings, 2 rotating rings, a magnetic CPL, magnetic lens cap and a filter wallet it’s fantastic value for money.

 Getting back to the products themselves.